AS-Coope/AS-Coope/README.md

 # ZrC Code Oasis
 #### Welcome, I'm Ryan and here, you've stumbled upon a small oasis of coding projects.
 In this little corner etched into the internet, and moreso Github, you'll find projects that fall under Android Mobile Development, Web Development, Java Application Development, Python Application Development and more!

+Of these, I'm mostly focused on Android Application Development and Web Development.

 So, peruse the repos a bit.
 You see a project that you like?
 Explore it!
 Clone it!
 Test it!
 Play with it!
 Break it!
 Fix it!
 Learn!
 Create!